 Our History & Building

 The first mission of the Episcopal Church in Gallatin was organized in 1881.
 More than a century later, the parish Church of Our Saviour stands as resilient as ever.
 During that 138 years, the church encountered struggles and hardship; sometimes it disappeared completely, only to reappear years later.
 Our story, therefore, is a story of struggle for survival and of our eventual triumph through the power of the Holy Spirit.
 Today, we are a faithful and prayerful congregation, worshipping God in the great tradition of the Church, and serving our community out of love for God.

 The Rev. Jacob A Bottom

+Fr.
 Jacob accepted the call to serve Church of Our Saviour in October 2017.
-He has a MA in Christian Leadership from Dallas Theological Seminary and a M.Div from Nashotah House Theological Seminary.
+He trained at Dallas Theological Seminary and Nashotah House Theological Seminary.
 He met his wife Gina while living in Dallas and they have been married since 2013.
-Jacob likes caffeine, bright colors in artwork, reading classic literature, and watching superhero movies.